Getting Started with the Moodle Gradebook

 How Grading Works in Moodle

 The scores for graded Moodle activities are automatically aggregated into the gradebook.
 In order for Moodle to easily aggregate scores automatically, entries in the gradebook are numeric by default.
-(Letter grades can be displayed based on percentage using a grading scale you set up).
 The default score for each activity is 100, though this can be updated in the Assignment settings for each activity.
 In the gradebook, you can then control the weights of individual activities, or categories of activities, to aggregate a final score for the class.

-If you go along with Moodle’s methods, grading can be very easy.
+If you follow Moodle methods, grading can be very easy.
 If you prefer to follow your own methods for grading, it is possible, but may require extra steps and workarounds.
 For assistance with complex grading schemes, please contact the Instructional Media Lab (413-545-2823).

 Alternate Grading Methods and Feedback